MatthewWid/Whirl/doc/documentation/classes.md

 </span>

 <span class="tI tI-1">
-	Used by the stage and global object manager to search for Stages with given names.
+	Used by the stage and global object manager to search for Stages.
 </span>

 `.limits`